Kerwood/linuxblog-xyz/src/posts/local-docker-registry/README.md

 title: Local Container Registry
 date: 2020-09-08 20:01:22
 author: Patrick Kerwood
-excerpt: This is a Docker Compose configuration on setting up a local container regestry.
+excerpt: This is a Docker Compose configuration on setting up a local container registry.
 It uses the official docker registry image and puts a simple WebUI in front with basic authentication.
 type: post
 blog: true
 tags: [docker-compose, registry]
+meta:
+- name: description
+  content: How to setup a local container registry with a simple WebUI.
 ---

 {{ $frontmatter.excerpt }}